The best Sony portrait lenses

 |

-To catch up with Canon and Nikon, Sony launched the Sony 50mm f/1.2 GM FE in March 2021.
+To answer Canon and Nikon, Sony launched the Sony 50mm f/1.2 GM FE in March 2021.
 It is a “GM” lens, which means “high-end”.
 This lens stands out for its wide aperture and compact size.
 In fact, it is the lightest and shortest lens in its class.

-In terms of construction, it is tropicalised but not stabilised.
-In terms of ergonomics, it has the usual GM features such as the click-stop aperture ring, manual focus ring and AF/MF switch.
+In terms of construction, it is weather-sealed but not stabilized.
+For handling, it has the usual GM features such as the click-stop aperture ring, manual focus ring and AF/MF switch.
 In terms of optical quality, sharpness in the center is exceptional from f/1.2, even if the edges are slightly less sharp.
-At f/2.8, the image becomes full and even.
+At f/2.8, the image becomes consistent across the frame.
 There are very few flaws: vignetting and aberrations are visible in extreme conditions, but can always be corrected in post-production.
 Finally, the bokeh is soft and natural.

-Frankly, with this 50mm f/1.2 GM, you’re getting the best that a full-frame camera has to offer.
+Frankly, with this 50mm f/1.2 GM, you are getting one of the strongest standard primes available for full-frame Sony cameras.
 Of course, all this performance comes at a price… But it’s still a good investment if you can afford it and want to treat yourself.
 I can also recommend a less expensive solution, which is just below.

 Sony 55mm f/1.8 ZA Sonnar T*